Site Recovery Manager FAQ

 Are VMware vSphere licenses required for both the protected and recovery sites?

-Yes, vSphere licenses are required for any server on which vSphere is installed, whether that host is at a protected site or a recovery site, and whether a server is running or powered down at the recovery site.
-Site Recovery Manager requires at least one licensed vSphere server at both the protected site and the recovery site.
+Yes, vSphere licenses are required for any server on which vSphere is installed, whether that host is at a protected or recovery site and whether a server is running or powered down at the recovery site.
+Site Recovery Manager requires at least one licensed vSphere server at the protected and recovery sites.

 Are vCenter Server licenses required for both the protected and recovery sites?